July 24th, 2024

 Clarity Clinic offers the best TMS therapy in Chicago!
 Our TMS treatment specializes in TMS for depression.
 We use the latest advancements in Transcranial Magnetic Stimulation (TMS) to provide effective, non-invasive treatment for depression.

-Our state-of-the-art facility located in downtown Chicago the Loop, is designed to provide a relaxing and supportive atmosphere for your TMS treatment sessions.
+Our state-of-the-art facilities located in downtown Chicago the Loop and in Arlington Heights are designed to provide a relaxing and supportive atmosphere for your TMS treatment sessions.

 Sources: